Grademark/grademark/README.md

 ## Missing

 Due to this being a simple API there is no support (at least not yet) for:

-- fees
+- Fees
-- slippage
+- Slippage
-- position sizing
+- Position sizing
-- testing multiple instruments / portfolio simulation
+- Testing multiple instruments / portfolio simulation / ranking instruments.